Cemetery Citizens and the Practice of Care

 In his latest book, Cemetery Citizens: Reclaiming the Past and Working for Justice in American Burial Grounds, Adam Rosenblatt pays tribute to the volunteers restoring systemically neglected cemeteries across the country, even coining a name for them: cemetery citizens.

-“I’m not a scholar who typically invents new jargon,” the International and Comparative Studies professor confesses, “but I needed to explain and name a social movement that hasn’t been studied or properly acknowledged yet.”
+“I’m not a scholar who typically invents new jargon,” the International Comparative Studies professor confesses, “but I needed to explain and name a social movement that hasn’t been studied or properly acknowledged yet.”

 A cemetery citizen himself, Rosenblatt documents the ongoing reclamation journeys of three burial grounds: Mount Moriah Cemetery in Philadelphia; East End Cemetery in Richmond, Virginia; and Geer Cemetery in Durham, North Carolina.
 Through interviews and years of fieldwork, he addresses the systemic neglect of these African American and Black Muslim cemeteries — and the work being done to restore these sacred spaces.